humdrum-tools/humdrum-documentation/guide/ch24/index.md

 #### RULE: "Avoid parts that move by augmented or diminished intervals.

 Implementing this is simple.
-We first translate our pitch- related data to the melodic interval format \-- [`**mint`](/rep/mint).
+We first translate our pitch- related data to the melodic interval format &mdash;
+[`**mint`](/rep/mint).
 This can be done using the Humdrum <span class="tool">mint</span> command.
-For example, consider the following melodic fragment from the 2nd movement of Bach\'s Brandenburg Concerto No. 5:
+For example, consider the following melodic fragment from the 2nd movement of Bach's Brandenburg Concerto No. 5:

 ```humdrum